zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 2. Find the property `LAUNCH_COMPONENT_GROUPS` and set `GATEWAY`
 3. Restart Zowe&trade.

-To learn more about the related section of the environment file, see [Create and Configure instance Directory](../configure-instance-directory.md#component-groups).
+To learn more about the related section of the environment file, see [Create and Configure Instance Directory](../configure-instance-directory.md#component-groups).